Fiïnka

-Iryna Yaroslavivna Vykhovanets (née Bilak; born October 9, 1993), professionally known as Fiïnka, is a Ukrainian singer and actress.
+Iryna Yaroslavivna Vykhovanets (born October 9, 1993), professionally known as Fiïnka, is a Ukrainian singer and actress.
 She is the founder and host of the comedic project Lizhnyk TV on YouTube.
 Fiïnka is recognized for promoting Hutsul culture through her music and performances.
 She was a finalist in the Ukrainian national selection for Eurovision 2023 Vidbir 2023 with song "Dovbush" and Vidbir 2025 with song "Kultura".

 Career

 Fiïnka was born in Nadvirna and currently resides in Ivano-Frankivsk.
 From an early age, she demonstrated a love for music and performed on the violin.
 She graduated from Vasyl Stefanyk Precarpathian National University.
 In 2019, Fiïnka created Lizhnyk TV, a comedic YouTube project, where she serves as the host, director, and screenwriter.
 That same year, she debuted as a singer under the stage name Fiïnka, releasing her hit single "Hruba".
 Since 2022, she has been collaborating with the Enko music label.

 Style

 Fiïnka actively incorporates Hutsul cultural elements into her music and comedic sketches.
 Her performances highlight the dialect, accent, and unique features of the Hutsul culture, aiming to introduce these traditions to a broader audience.